-The Meydan Mosque, counting among the most famous of Kashan's monuments, was built in 1461 during the reign of Jahan Shah Qara Quyunlu.
-It was created to commemorate his return from hajj.
+The Meydan Mosque, counted among the most famous of Kashan's monuments, was built in 1461 during the reign of Jahan Shah Qara Quyunlu.
+It was created to commemorate his return from the hajj.
 In its heyday, the mosque was an imposing structure with lofty Evans, an impressive domed sanctuary, a vast courtyard, prayer halls, and a Howzkhaneh (a basement chamber) with a pool of more than 3 m deep.
 Most of this splendid building was, however, destroyed and is still in decay despite repeated repairs.
 Currently, only the mosque's impressive portal hints at its former grandeur.

 In ancient times, the mosque occupied a strategic position in the vicinity of one of the city gates, in front of the bazaar and historical Stone Square (Meydan-e Sang), from which the mosque gained its name.
 This position was the main reason for the remarkable importance of the building as a place of religious and social gatherings.
 It is no surprise that it features a significant number of farmans (royal orders), carved both in plaster and stone.
 A remarkable chronology emerges from a study of these inscriptions, which concern details of public instructions and social affairs from the 15th to the 18th centuries.
 These orders belong to the Qara-Quyunlu, Safavid, and Qajar rulers, and deal with a wide range of subjects including the sale of goods and foodstuff at reasonable prices, the welfare of farmers and the importance of their work, the eradication of heresy and cruelty, as well as the prohibition of illegal acts, gambling, and the sale of hemp-juice.
 Carved on the portal and corridor walls, these sixteen orders yield historical material of outstanding importance.